 For those reasons, it is important to put everything in context when it comes to understanding price reactions to fundamental data.
 We provide a list of news tools, websites and resources to stay on top of what is happening daily.

 #7 Connect with your charts and work ethic

 The work ethic of Marty Schwartz is incredible and it highlights the discipline a trader needs.
 For example, he draws all his charts by hand and uses physical paper for his charting.
 He says that it helps him “connect” with his instruments better and although it requires much more time, the benefits are huge.

 Most traders randomly flip through hundreds of instruments, arbitrarily add some horizontal lines, play around with indicators until they accidentally find something that may look like an entry signal.
 A little bit more mindfulness and a more thought-out trading process would help traders achieve a more professional approach.

 Marty Schwartz’ discipline, work ethic and routine are the main reasons for his outstanding success and it underlines the difference between the approach of the average losing trader and the consistently winning trader.

-#8 Use a checklist and a trade plan
+#8 Use a checklist and a trading plan

 When it comes to making trading decisions, Marty Schwarz has two great tips: